A planning obligation is an agreement made between a local council's planning authority and a developer.

 - refuses your planning obligation application

-- doesn't give you a decision within 2 months after getting your application
+- does not give you a decision within 2 months after getting your application

 If the authority refused your application, you have 3 months to appeal starting from the date of its decision.

-If the authority didn't give you a decision, you have 3 months to appeal starting from the date it had to decide by.
+If the authority did not give you a decision, you have 3 months to appeal starting from the date it had to decide by.

 If you need help filling in the form, there are guidance notes in the supporting files on the gov.scot website.